leswright1977/PySpectrometer2/README.md

 ## Rationale for the new build

-Recent changes in the OS (Bullseye) broke the old vesion e.g broken video, broken dependencies and so on.
+Recent changes in the OS (Bullseye) broke the old version e.g broken video, broken dependencies and so on.
 PySpectrometer v3.0 was hacked and fixed as of 3.1), however I have been thinking about a rewrite of this software for a while, so here it is!

-Accuracy has been significantly improved by implementing multi-wavelength calibration and implementing a Polynomial regression data fit to compuute wavelengths as precisely as possible across the measured range.
+Accuracy has been significantly improved by implementing multi-wavelength calibration and implementing a Polynomial regression data fit to compute wavelengths as precisely as possible across the measured range.

 Tk has been dropped as the GUI to allow easier maintainability, extendability and flexibility.
-The new interface is coded entriely in OpenCV, and whilst things like trackbars and buttons are now dropped in favour of keybindings, this frees up screen real estate, and allows the support of resizing without fuss, and fullscreen mode is now supported!
+The new interface is coded entirely in OpenCV, and whilst things like trackbars and buttons are now dropped in favour of keybindings, this frees up screen real estate, and allows the support of resizing without fuss, and fullscreen mode is now supported!

 In Fullscreen mode on Raspberry Pi systems, the interface is designed to fit 800 x 480 screens, which seem to be a common resolution for RPi LCD's, paving the way for the creation of a stand alone benchtop instrument.